Family Nurse Practitioner

 Family nurse practitioner students:

-- Earn a graduate degree online without having to relocate
+- Earn a Doctor of Nursing Practice degree online without having to relocate

 - Participate in cutting edge, web-based learning with clinical experiences close to home